k2view-academy/K2View-Academy/academy/Training_Level_1/99_Broadway/05_create_broadway_flow.md

    Read about [linking Actors in a Broadway Flow](/articles/99_Broadway/20_broadway_flow_linking_actors.md) to learn how link Actors in a Broadway flow.

 4. Add the 3rd Stage to the flow.
-Both - the 2nd and the 3rd Stages- are now marked by grey, since they are included in the loop, that was opened by link of the 1st Stage to the 2nd Stage.
+Both - the 2nd and the 3rd Stages- are marked in grey since they are included in the loop that was opened by linking the 1st Stage to the 2nd Stage.

    Read about [Broadway Loops] to learn more about handling loops by Broadway Flows.